dtao/aiadventures/summaries/2023-04-29-basic-ai-drives/basic-ai-drives.md

 _Note: this paper was written in 2008._

-As far as I know, this paper by Steve Omohundro introduced the idea that was later repackaged by Nick Bostrom as _instrumental convergence_.
+As far as I know, this paper by Steve Omohundro introduced the idea that was later [repackaged by Nick Bostrom as _instrumental convergence_][6].
 The idea is that regardless of an AI system's "goals", which may well be harmless, as the system becomes more capable it will develop intermediate goals or "drives" in service of these goals; and these drives themselves may not be so harmless.

 The following is my attempt to cover them all concisely.
 For illustration, let's imagine an AI system whose only explicit goal is to win at chess.